clips/pattern/README.md

 Example
 -------

 This example trains a classifier on adjectives mined from Twitter.
 First, tweets that contain hashtag #win or #fail are collected.
 For example: "$20 tip off a sweet little old lady today #win".
 The word part-of-speech tags are then parsed, keeping only adjectives.
 Each tweet is transformed to a vector, a dictionary of adjective → count items, labeled `WIN` or `FAIL`.
-The classifier uses the vectors to learn what other tweets look more like  `WIN` or more like `FAIL`.
+The classifier uses the vectors to learn which other tweets look more like  `WIN` or more like `FAIL`.

 ```python
 from pattern.web    import Twitter